Bianca Williams search: Met Police officers to face gross-misconduct hearings

 If a police officer is found guilty of gross misconduct, disciplinary action can include being sacked, demoted or receiving a written warning.

-Met Police Deputy Assistant Commissioner Bas Javid said: "I acknowledge the Independent Office for Police Conduct's (IOPC) direction in this case.
+Met Police Deputy Assistant Commissioner Bas Javid said sorry for the "distress that this incident clearly caused Ms Williams and Mr Dos Santos" - repeating an apology made by the force three days after the search.

-"We have co-operated fully with the IOPC's investigation and, in accordance with their direction, are now arranging for an independently led misconduct hearing to take place.
+"We have co-operated fully with the IOPC's investigation and, in accordance with their direction, are now arranging for an independently led misconduct hearing to take place," he added.

-"I am sorry for the distress that this incident clearly caused Ms Williams and Mr Dos Santos."
+London Mayor Sadiq Khan welcomed the IOPC's findings and called for the hearing to be as soon as possible.

+"This case is yet another example of why it is vital that the next [Met Police] commissioner has a more effective plan to tackle the serious cultural issues within the Met Police and to regain the trust of Londoners," he said.